IntelligentTrading/trading/README.md

 - extra/leftover assets held in BTC, i.e. if requested portfolio ratios do not sum to one, we assume the rest is BTC.
 - secure way of passing exchange api keys.
 - use of API auth keys
+- Track amount of slippage made using market orders

 **Currently out of Scope, but maybe add later**